onflow/flow-cli/docs/deploy-project-contracts.md

 The `deploy` command attempts to resolve the import statements in all contracts being deployed.

-After the dependencies are found, the CLI will deploy the contracts in a deterministic ordering such that no contract is deployed until all of its dependencies are deployed.
+After the dependencies are found, the CLI will deploy the contracts in a deterministic order such that no contract is deployed until all of its dependencies are deployed.
 The command will return an error if no such ordering exists due to one or more cyclic dependencies.